The Prettiest Lake in Every State

 Wisconsin: Devil’s Lake

 Bigger isn’t always better.
-For proof, check out Wisconsin’s prettiest lake, Devil’s Lake, which may be tiny in comparison to the state’s Great Lakes but is mighty in its own right.
+For proof, check out the prettiest lake in Wisconsin, Devil’s Lake, which may be tiny in comparison to the state’s Great Lakes but is mighty in its own right.
 Its 500-foot-high bluffs are the result of an Ice Age glacier, and the views are breathtaking, whether you’re up high or on the lake itself.
-It’s an idyllic setting for hiking, mountain biking, kayaking, fishing, and just taking in the scenery, as well as a popular spot for scuba diving.
+It’s an idyllic setting for hiking, mountain biking, kayaking, fishing and just taking in the scenery, as well as a popular spot for scuba diving.